 Freyr Regulatory Affairs Consulting team consults and supports the sponsor applicants in the following areas of:

-- Submission of all market authorization applications and supporting data to the MCC in English (British)
+- Submission of all market authorization applications and supporting data to the SAHPRA in English (British)

 Applications can include New chemical entity applications